 Anxiety Medications and Anxiety Conditions

 Before discussing medications, it's important to remember that not all anxiety is the same, just as not all anxiety medications affect people in the same way.
 Different medicines affect each person differently, so there is rarely a simple answer for which medication to try.
-Take my anxiety test to learn more.
+Take my free 7 minute anxiety test to learn more.

 It's also important to emphasize that medications should never be taken alone.
 Anxiety medications can cause physical and psychological dependency.
 If you only take anxiety medicine, you can lose the ability to cope with anxiety without medication.
 Then, if you stop taking the medication or it becomes ineffective (some anxiety medications lose their effectiveness over time), you may severely struggle to cope with anxiety in the future.
 Always make sure you're using methods of controlling anxiety that do not involve medication if you choose to try an anxiety drug.